-COMPONENT 3: POST 1900 - Coursework This is a non-examined assessment (coursework) component for which 40 marks are available.
+COMPONENT 3: POST 1900 Coursework This is a non-examined assessment component for which 40 marks are available.
 There are TWO tasks.
-Task One is a response to a close reading of an extract from one of the texts which will be an essay of 1,000 words.
+Task One is a response to a close reading of an extract from one of the texts consisting of an essay of 1,000 words.
 Task Two is a comparative essay based on two of the texts.
 The essay must be 2,000 words.

-The discipline of this subject can allow you to improve your communication skills through discussion, close reading and analytical writing.
-English can be studied in institutions of further and higher education, either by itself or along with other subjects, e.g. Drama, the Media.
+This subject allows you to improve your communication and analysis skills through discussion, close reading and critical writing.
+English can be studied in institutions of further and higher education, either by itself or along with other subjects.
 Although it is not a specifically vocational subject, it can lead to journalism, law, broadcasting, the Civil Service and similar professions.

-If you require further information, please contact the Subject Leader Mr Cahill, email: ncahill@vynersschool.org.uk.
+If you require further information, please contact the KS5 Subject Leader Ms Connolly, email: cconnolly@vynersschool.org.uk

-BTEC LEVEL 3 CERTIFICATE IN FOOD SCIENCE AND NUTRITION
+FOOD SCIENCE AND NUTRITION LEVEL 3 CERTIFICATE